Code-Institute-Submissions/niallos11-whac-em-all-game_JuneResub/README.md

 ### Features Left to Implement

-- Level in the game which could incluse easy,medium,hard and this would increase the speed of the mole popping up.
+- LEvels Easy,Medium,Hard which would increase the speed of target.
-- Planned to have different targets pop up from hole.
+- Planned to have different targets pop up from holes.
 - Animate hammer when clicked on.
-- Music
+- Background Music

 ## Testing